- Eloctate is a long-acting recombinant factor VIII therapy used to treat hemophilia A in both children and adults.

 Minor and moderate bleeding: 20 – 30 IU/kg IV to achieve factor VIII level of 40% – 60% of normal.
 Repeat every 24 – 48 hours until bleeding is resolved.

 Major bleeding: 40 – 50 IU/kg IV to achieve factor VIII level of 80% – 100% of normal.
-Repeat every 12 – 24 hours until bleeding is resolved.
+Repeat Eloctate treatment every 12 – 24 hours until bleeding is resolved.

 Minor surgery: 25 – 40 IU/kg IV to achieve factor VIII level of 50% – 80% of normal.
 A repeat dose every 24 hours may be necessary for at least one day until healing is achieved.

-Major surgery: 40 – 60 IU/kg IV before surgery to achieve factor VIII level of 80% – 120% of normal.
+Major surgery: 40 – 60 IU/kg IV before surgery to achieve a factor VIII level of 80% – 120% of normal.
 Repeat a dose of 40 – 50 IU/kg IV after 8 – 24 hours, then every 24 hours until the wound heals.
-Continue treatment for at least one week.
+Continue Eloctate treatment for at least one week.

 Eloctate Side Effects

-Side effects can be mild or severe.
+Side effects of Eloctate can be mild or severe.

 The most common side effects in previously treated individuals can include: